-An additional tool that hones in on the financial opportunity is the cost benefit analysis.
-An article in the July 2005 issue of Machinery Lubrication explored cost benefit analysis as it relates to lubrication excellence (Figure 1).
-As discussed in this article, there are two obvious areas of fiscal opportunity in most plants with regard to lubrication excellence.
+A tool we can use to find financial opportunities in lubrication is a cost-benefit analysis.
+Figure 1 explores cost-benefit analysis for a plant as it relates to lubrication excellence.
+As discussed in this article, there are two areas of fiscal opportunity in most plants with regard to lubrication excellence.
 The first and most obvious is to try to reduce unscheduled downtime.
 Some portion of these unscheduled events can be attributed to poor contamination control or lubrication practices.
 Another area of opportunity is in right-sizing the lubrication PM tasks.
 When evaluated on a benefit-per-cost basis, approximately half of all planned maintenance activities have no value.

-Even though a cost benefit analysis with input from several parties may illustrate that there is a significant fiscal opportunity and that a lubrication excellence program should provide a solid return on investment, many managers continue to be skeptical of the real value.
-Experience shows that poor lube practices will cost most industrial facilities approximately 8 to 15 percent of their annual maintenance budget.
+Even though a cost-benefit analysis with input from several parties may illustrate that there is a significant fiscal opportunity and that a lubrication excellence program should provide a solid return on investment, many managers continue to be skeptical of the real value.
+Experience shows that poor lube practices will cost most industrial facilities approximately 8% to 15% of their annual maintenance budget.
 So, from where does this opportunity come?

 Figure 1.
 Lubrication Excellence Cost Benefit Analysis

-Based on significant research, hydraulic fluid and lubricants can have a very long service life (longer than 12 months) when the oil is kept clean, cool and dry.
-In most cases, I suspect the lubricant in most sumps is replaced prematurely and simple activities such as the installation of hybrid-style breathers would help to extend the oil’s life.
-A combination of appropriate breathers and storage and handling could extend the oil life to 18 or 24 months.
+Hydraulic fluid and lubricants can have a very long service life (longer than 12 months) when the oil is kept clean, cool and dry.
+I suspect the lubricant in most sumps is replaced prematurely and simple activities such as the installation of hybrid-style breathers would help to extend the oil’s life.
+A combination of appropriate breathers and good storage and handling practices could extend the oil life to 18 or 24 months.

 To evaluate the cost of time-based oil changes, understand the apparent and non-apparent costs.
-For a typical one-gallon sump, I list costs based on information I receive from the plant and guesstimates.
+For a typical one-gallon sump, I list costs based on information I receive from the plant and estimates based on industry knowledge.
 A conservative cost of $54.55 can be applied to each gallon oil change in the plant.

-Data suggests that this plant is spending approximately $73,400 per year based on one oil change per year on systems that use the most common lubricants in the plant (when you account for apparent and non-apparent oil change costs).
+Data suggests that this plant is spending approximately $73,400 per year based on annual oil changes on systems that use the most common lubricants (when you account for apparent and non-apparent oil change costs).
 Appropriate storage and handling, contamination control and condition-based oil changes could extend some drains to 24 months or more.
-Extending drain intervals to 24 months from 12 months would effectively redirect $73,000 annually in maintenance costs from non-value added tasks to tasks that are worthwhile (Figure 4).
+Extending drain intervals to 24 months from 12 months would effectively redirect $73,000 annually in maintenance costs from non-value-added tasks to tasks that are worthwhile (Figure 2).

-The five-year net present value of the savings from not doing this non-value-added task calculated with a 10 percent discount rate totals more than $276,670.
+The five-year net present value (NPV) of the savings from eliminating this non-value-added task calculated with a 10 percent discount rate totals more than $276,670.